enkidevs/curriculum/go/intro/intro-to-fmt-package/fmt-printf.md

 We are also using the same number of verbs. `%s` two times and `%d` once.
 This is because we have two string values and one base 10 number value.

-> 💡 You can repeat the same verb as many times as you want..
+> 💡 You can repeat the same verb as many times as you want.
 Just make sure the order of the verbs and the operands at the end of the print is correct.

 Unlike the `Println` function, `Printf` does not add a new line character at the end.
 You would have to add the `\n` character manually.